Adimpression/NewsMute/README.md

 More info here: http://NewsMute.com/

-Description
-Exclusively by NewsMute.com: Download the News Mute news reader WHILE IT IS FREE!
 Features and Benefits You Get:
 * Discover most popular news your friends are talking about.
 If your friends read or rated a news article more, you'll see it.
 * Subscribe for news websites, popular and special.